x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ![A dialog that users see when AutoDetect is not able to discover the configuration of their on-premises mailboxes](../../media/035bb20d-c67b-4b7f-a5f9-fd15ffc29d3e.png)

 In either scenario, verify that your on-premises environment is correctly configured.
-To do this: from the TechNet Gallery, download and execute the script for [Validating Hybrid Modern Authentication setup for Outlook for iOS and Android](https://aka.ms/OLHMAScript).
+To do this task: from the TechNet Gallery, download and execute the script for [Validating Hybrid Modern Authentication setup for Outlook for iOS and Android](https://aka.ms/OLHMAScript).

 When you review the output from the script, you should be seeing the following from AutoDiscover: